WBT-FM: WBCY

-On August 31, 1978, at 6 p.m., WBT-FM became "WBCY-108, Charlotte's Best Rock".
+On August 31, 1978, at 6 pm, WBT-FM became "WBCY-108, Charlotte's Best Rock".
 According to an ad appearing in the September 1, 1978, edition of The Charlotte Observer, WBCY played 108 hours of music uninterrupted by commercials.
 Artists played included Chicago, Peter Frampton, The Rolling Stones, Carly Simon, Billy Joel, and Eddie Money.
 Popular announcers on the station during this time included John Lambis, Chris Jones, Alan Ryan, Becky Kent and Fred Story.
-Over the next 11 years, the station moved back and forth between adult-leaning CHR and high-energy adult contemporary.
+Over the next 11 years, the station moved back and forth between adult-leaning contemporary hit radio and high-energy adult contemporary.

 Also in 1978, Marty Lambert became Jeff Pilot, the traffic reporter for WBT and WBCY.
 Lambert became assistant program director and music director in 1982.

 In the early '80s, WBCY hired Johnny Ray Isley as morning host, and later added Billy James as co-host.
 After John Boy accepted Jesus, he eventually decided he was being asked to play inappropriate songs, and he quit WBCY in February 1986.
 Bob Lacey, a veteran announcer for WBT and WBTV, replaced John Boy temporarily.
 Jim "Catfish" Prewitt also paired with Billy, who left the station in April.
 Later in 1986, Randy Cook and Spiff Dingle became the new morning hosts, while John Boy and Billy went to work for WRFX.

 WBCY was also the home of popular Contemporary Christian music program, "Visions", hosted by Ken Mayfield.
 The program aired every Sunday morning from 1985 until 1993, when Mayfield left to manage WRCM.

 When the North Carolina Tar Heels and the NBA Charlotte Hornets played at the same time, WBCY aired the Hornets.

 In December 1988, Randy and Spiff were fired because WBCY intended to move toward "a more adult-oriented sound" under the new moniker "B108"; they became the morning hosts at WFOX in Atlanta.
 The change also cost DJ J.J.
 McKay his job, so McKay went to work for WCKZ; WBCY sought to enforce a noncompete clause, but it was ruled the contract that included the clause had expired before McKay was let go.
 Program director Mary June Rose hired Rob Early for the morning show in March 1989.